Gyeongju: Tourism

 East Asia, the Anapji royal pond garden, and the Gyerim forest.
 Gyeongju National Museum hosts many important artifacts and national treasures that have been excavated from sites within the city and surrounding areas.

 Much of Gyeongju's heritage are related to the Silla kingdom's patronage of Buddhism.
 The grotto of Seokguram and the temple of Bulguksa were the first Korean sites to be included on the UNESCO World Heritage List in 1995.
-In addition, the ruins of the old Hwangnyongsa temple, said to have been Korean's largest, are preserved on the slopes of Toham Mountain.
+In addition, the ruins of the old Hwangnyongsa temple, said to have been Korea's largest, are preserved on the slopes of Tohamsan.
 Various Silla-era stone carvings of Buddhas and Bodhisattvas are found on mountainsides throughout the city, particularly on Namsan.

 A significant portion of Gyeongju's tourist traffic is due to the city's promotion of itself as a site for various festivals, conferences, and competitions.
 Every year since 1962, the Silla cultural festival has been held in October to celebrate and honour the dynasty's history and culture.
 It is one of the major festivals of Korea.
 It features athletic events, folk games, music, dance, literary contests and Buddhist religious ceremonies.
 Other festivals include the Cherry Blossom Marathon in April, the Korean Traditional Liquor and Cake festival in March, and memorial ceremonies for the founders of the Silla Dynasty and General Kim Yu-sin.

-There were 15 hotels including Hilton Hotel, Gyeognju Chosun Hotel, and 276 lodging facilities, and 2,817 restaurants in Gyeongju in 2006.
+There were 15 hotels including Hilton Hotel, Gyeongju Chosun Hotel, and 276 lodging facilities, and 2,817 restaurants in Gyeongju in 2006.

-Gyeongju's emerging tourist attraction is the Hwangnidan-gil.
+Gyeongju's emerging tourist attraction is the shopping street Hwangnidan-gil.
 The address of Hwangnidan-gil is 1080, Poseok-ro, Gyeongju, North Gyeongsang Province.
-There are about 80 stores, including restaurants, cafes, bookstores, and gift shops.
+There are about 400 stores, including restaurants, cafes, bookstores, and gift shops.
 Hwangnidan-gil became popular through social networking sites, and neighboring Gyeongju's historical site is designated as a UNESCO World Heritage Site.
 The advantage of the Hwangnidan-gil is the result of voluntary efforts by merchants without help from local governments.